 - Only use your credit card to pay for things you can afford to pay back

-- Consider transferring part or all of your balance into an SurePay® instalment plan to pay off your debt in monthly repayments
+- Consider transferring part or all of your balance into a SurePay® instalment plan to pay off your debt in monthly repayments

-- Set a spending cap so you know how much you’ve got to spend each month, without permanently decreasing your limit
+- Set a spending cap so you know how much you have available to spend each month, without permanently decreasing your limit